atlanticwave-sdx/pce/README.md

 # Path Computation Element

-Path Computation Element (PCE) is a component of Atlanticwave SDX project.
+Path Computation Element, also called PCE, is a component of [Atlanticwave SDX][aw-sdx] project.

 Given a network topology and a connection request that must satisfy some requirements (bandwidth, latency, number of hops, packet